godatadriven/godatadriven-blog/content/samba-configuration.md

 				automount:  files
 				aliases:    files nisplus

 	- Configure PAM

 		** NOTE: A mistake in the PAM configuration file can lock you out of the system completely.
 Always back up your configuration files before performing any changes, and keep a session open so that you can revert any changes you make should the need arise.**

 		To enable your system to use SSSD for PAM, you need to edit the default PAM configuration file.
 Back up the PAM configuration file.

 			cd /etc/pam.d/
 			cp system-auth system-auth.bck

 		Edit this file to reflect the following example:

 			vi /etc/pam.d/system.auth

 				#%PAM-1.0
 				# This file is auto-generated.
 				# User changes will be destroyed the next time authconfig is run.
 				auth        required      pam_env.so
 				auth        sufficient    pam_unix.so nullok try_first_pass
 				auth        requisite     pam_succeed_if.so uid >= 500 quiet
 				auth        sufficient    pam_sss.so use_first_pass
 				auth        required      pam_deny.so

 				account     required      pam_unix.so
 				account     sufficient    pam_localuser.so
 				account     sufficient    pam_succeed_if.so uid < 500 quiet
 				account     [default=bad success=ok user_unknown=ignore] pam_sss.so
 				account     required      pam_permit.so

 				password    requisite     pam_cracklib.so try_first_pass retry=3 type=
 				password    sufficient    pam_unix.so sha512 shadow nullok try_first_pass use_authtok
 				password    sufficient    pam_sss.so use_authtok
 				password    required      pam_deny.so

 				session     optional      pam_keyinit.so revoke
 				session     required      pam_limits.so
 				session     optional      pam_mkhomedir.so
 				session     [success=1 default=ignore] pam_succeed_if.so service in crond quiet use_uid
 				session     required      pam_unix.so
 				session     optional      pam_sss.so

 1. To start the SSSD daemon, just start the sssd service:

 		service sssd start
 		chkconfig sssd on

 	For debugging, it may be more comfortable to run the daemon in foreground:

 		/usr/sbin/sssd -i

 1. Test that we can see the users added to the Samba AD:

 	 	getent passwd
 			...
 			test1:*:1000:100:test1:/home/test1:/bin/bash
 			...

 	If you check the output carefully you will see that the user Administrator and 'tunde' (in our case) does not appear in this list.
 This is because we did not specify the UID, GID property when we used samba-tool to create the tunde user.

 	**NOTE:** It might take some time to actually see the test1 user in the output of the 'getent passwd' command.
-This is because it needs to synchronize.
+This is because it needs a bit of time to synchronize.
 If you do not want to wait you can just use:

 		getent passwd test1

 ### Joining other machines to the domain